How To Cross The Road Safely | Road Crossing Safety Tips

 • Some crosswalks use several rectangular “blocks” of paint to indicate where you should walk across, while others use two parallel lines to designate the crossing area.

-• You will typically find crosswalks at an intersection with another road or sometimes in the middle of a block in high foot traffic areas.
+• Crosswalks are typically located at intersections with other roads or in the middle of blocks in areas with high foot traffic.

 2. Initiate An Available Pedestrian Signal